psrc/urbansimRtools/capacity/README.md

 The resulting dataset is written into an csv file.

+## Merging

+One can run the `parcels_capacity.R` script multiple times, each time with a different residential sampling ratio (`res.ratio`).
+The script `merge_files_for_different_ratios.R` merges the results into one file.
+It adds the ratio value to the corresponding column names.

 ## Aggregation

-The output file from `parcels_capacity.R` can be aggregated into a higher level geography using the script `aggregate_capacity.R`.
+The output files from either `parcels_capacity.R` or `merge_files_for_different_ratios.R` can be aggregated into a higher level geography using the script `aggregate_capacity.R`.
 The level of aggregation is defined by the object `geography`.
 Set it to `NULL` if a regional aggregation is desired.
 The geography id (column `{geography}_id`) must be present in the parcel-level file `parcels_geos.csv ` placed in the `lookup.path`.
 If further columns are desired, e.g. geography name, set the name of the file that contains those columns to `geo.file.name` and identify these additional columns in `geo.file.attributes`.

 The script can also compute columns of differences between the end year capacity and the base year, if `compute.difference` is set to `TRUE`.
 If desired, the final aggregated dataset is saves to a csv file.